HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 I want to <action>
 so that <result>`

-DCP issues SHOULD include a User Story, Acceptance Criteria ("Definition of Done"), and a Deliverable to be demonstrated during the Release Retrospective to Oversight.
+DCP issues SHOULD include a User Story, Acceptance Criteria ("Definition of Done"), and a Deliverable to be demonstrated during the Release Retrospective to the Oversight Committee.

 The `<type of user>` MUST be specific and reference [HCA Personas](https://docs.google.com/presentation/d/1bsu8q9CzRXv3Y8c1p8NENi3p8KlxC4scp2tJkHO3Jeo/edit#slide=id.g3cf4e46e8f_0_38) when appropriate.